 We won't always succeed at this, of course.
 We must accept the reality that, as autistic people, we are all highly likely to misunderstand and/or inadvertantly offend each other now and then.
-This is one of the reasons why most of our topic-focussed meetings will be devoted to autistic-friendly social skills, most of which pertain to conflict resolution and conflict prevention.
+(This is one of the reasons why many of our topic-focussed meetings will be devoted to what we call autistic-friendly social skills, most of which pertain to conflict resolution and conflict prevention.)
 We should aim to be forgiving toward each other as we each, also, take responsibility for improving how we behave toward each other.

 Below are some common pitfalls likely to come up in our meetings, and how we can try to avoid them or at least prevent them from turning into nasty quarrels:

 When giving advice: It's all too easy for an advice-giver to come across as a condescending know-it-all.
 To avoid this, try to express your advice in a way that shows awareness of the possibilities that (1) the person might have tried it already, and (2) the advice might not be workable for that perticular person, for whatever reason.
 For example, you can say somthing like, "This worked for me, but YMMV."
 It's also a good idea to preface your advice with sincere expressions of sympathy.